Netflix/falcor/documentation/jsongraph.md

 3. refPaths
 4. thisPaths

-The "callPath" is the path to the function within the DataSource's JSON Graph object.
+The "callPath" is the [Path](http://netflix.github.io/falcor/documentation/paths.html) to the function within the [DataSource](http://netflix.github.io/falcor/documentation/datasources.html)'s JSON Graph object.
 Note that one invocation of call can only run a single function.

 The "arguments" parameter is the the array of arguments to be passed to the function being called.

-The "refPaths" is an array of paths to retrieve from the targets of any references in the JSON Graph Envelope returned by the function.
+The "refPaths" is an array of [paths](http://netflix.github.io/falcor/documentation/paths.html) to retrieve from the targets of any references in the JSON Graph Envelope returned by the function.

-The "thisPaths" is an array of paths to retrieve from the object on which the function is called after the function is successfully excecuted.
+The "thisPaths" is an array of [paths](http://netflix.github.io/falcor/documentation/paths.html) to retrieve from the object on which the function is called after the function is successfully excecuted.

 Here is how we invoke the abstract call operation: